Hebden, North Yorkshire: History

-with eight working farms, a fish farm, coach and haulage companies, Hebden remains a working and thriving community.
+with eight working farms, a fish farm, coach and haulage companies, Hebden is a township that remains economically active on its own even with growing tourisim.

 Governance

 Hebden was a township in the parish of Linton, part of the east division of the wapentake of Staincliffe and Ewcross in the historic county of the West Riding of Yorkshire.
 It became a separate civil parish in Skipton Rural District in 1866 as a result of the enactment of the Poor Law Amendment Act 1866.
 In 1974 it was transferred to Craven District in North Yorkshire as the result of the enactment of the Local Government Act 1972., and in 2023 it was transferred again to become part of North Yorkshire Council.

-Hebden lies in the Skipton and Ripon Parliamentary Constituency, a seat held by Julian Smith MP for the Conservative; and in the Wharfedale division of North Yorkshire Council, represented by Conservative party member, Richard Foster.
+Hebden lies in the Skipton and Ripon Parliamentary Constituency, a seat held by Sir Julian Smith MP for the Conservatives; and in the Wharfedale division of North Yorkshire Council, represented by Conservative party member, Richard Foster.
 As it is located within the Yorkshire Dales National Park, the Yorkshire Dales National Park Authority is the local planning authority for the area.

 Hebden has a parish council with five independent members supported by a parish clerk.
 Elections are held every four years, the most recent in 2022.
 Council meetings are held every six weeks.
 The parish council's activities are largely funded by income from parish lands in the form of rent, grants, and easements.